-June 1st marked the first day of Hurricane season for 2017.
-Tropical Storm Harvey has made quite a first impression and continues to show signs of growth.
-While we hope that this severe weather threat passes, we urge you to take the necessary steps to be prepared in the event of hurricane force winds and rain.
-The first step is to be prepared.
+June 1st marks the first day of Hurricane season for 2020.
+As Houstonians have seen first-hand, we know the potential threats that lie on the horizon during the season.
+Every year we must ask ourselves if we are ready for it.
+We urge you to take the necessary steps to be prepared in the event of hurricane force winds and rain.
 Having a basic emergency supply kit can be useful in a time of need!
-Check out this list to see items that are recommended to gather:
+Here is a list of items you should have for your hurricane preparation kit:

 - Water: One gallon of water per person per day for at least three days